adlee116/SpaceLaunch/README.md

 - Error handler for network requests.
 - More thorough testing.
 - Kotlin tidy up.
 There is likely a few bits and pieces that I could tidy up with kotlin language functions.
+- Pull to refresh or work manager timer.
+There is not currently a way to refresh the list.
+This would need to be added.